OpenTOSCA/opentosca-vintner/docs/docs/installation.md

 ```

 To uninstall all files including the binary, run the following commands.
-However, this will not undeploy currently deployed applications.
+_This will not undeploy currently deployed applications_.

 ```linenums="1"
 vintner setup clean